Apple HomePod (1st generation) Speaker Review

 Outdoors

-This speaker was replaced by the Apple HomePod (2nd generation)
+Notice: This speakers was replaced by Apple HomePod (2nd generation)

 The Apple HomePod (1st generation) is a wired smart speaker that's been discontinued and replaced by the Apple HomePod (2nd generation).
 It has a stylish design that's ideal for home use, with built-in Siri for hands-free control.
 Link it with other HomePods if you want to spread audio to other rooms in your house, or check out the Apple HomePod mini if you want a smaller version of this device.